Hyperthermic Intraperitoneal Chemotherapy (HIPEC)

 (Patients with cancer that has spread to the lungs, brain and bones are not suitable.)

-For more information relating to HIPEC, please contact our Consultant Surgical Oncologist below:
+For consultation on HIPEC, make an appointment with our Consultant Surgical Oncologist below: